sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 ## What is HTML?

 **Hypertext Markup Language** (**HTML**) is the language used for creating web pages and applications.
-It allows developers to create web paages with a web with paragraphs, headings, links, images, video, and more.
+It allows developers to create web pages with with paragraphs, headings, links, images, video, and more.

 HTML uses a series of Elements each one composed of two Tags.
 Tags are enclosed in angle brackets and typically come in pairs, with an opening and closing tag.
-The content goes between the opening and closing tags.
+The content goes between them.
 For example, the opening tag &lt;p&gt; represents a paragraph, and the closing tag &lt;/p&gt; indicates the end of the paragraph.

 By using HTML, developers can create rich, interactive, and engaging web pages that can be accessed by users across the world.